Teresa Gorman: Censure by the House of Commons Standards & Privileges Committee

 Gorman was censured by the House of Commons Standards and Privileges Committee for a failure to declare a relevant interest and other breaches of the code of conduct.

 The committee found that she failed to declare that her husband Jim Gorman owned three properties in London when she proposed the repeal of the Rents Act.
 Moreover, during its investigation the privileges committee MPs found she gave "seriously misleading and inaccurate information", breached the code of conduct for members and improperly contacted witnesses.
 She subsequently announced her resignation from Parliament, although her retirement was also influenced by caring for her husband Jim, who had cancer.

 Personal life

 Teresa and James Gorman were married on 18 October 1952.
 He died of cancer in 2008.
-On her birthday in 2010, she married Peter Clarke, a widower, who survived her until January 2017.
+On her birthday in 2010, she married Peter Clarke, a Scottish widower, who survived her until January 2017.
+Clarke was a columnist for Private Eye and a wildlife activist.

 She had no children.
 In Who's Who (2014) she did not detail her marital status beyond "married".

 Gorman had Alzheimer's disease.
 She died from end-stage dementia on 28 August 2015 at a nursing home in Grays, Essex, England.